A Generalized Tangent Approximation based Variational Inference Framework for Strongly Super-Gaussian Likelihoods: Introduction

 \subsection{Variational Inference for Scalable Bayesian Computation}

 Monte Carlo (MC) methods have long served as the backbone of Bayesian computation, enabling asymptotically exact posterior sampling~\citep{Gelfand-MCMC-JASA,Neal2011HMC}.
 However, the advent of large and complex datasets has spurred the development of approximate Bayesian techniques~\citep{Rockova2017ParticleEM,RossellAbrilBhattacharya2021} that trade some statistical accuracy for substantial computational gains, among which variational inference (VI) has emerged as the most prominent one.
-VI leverages deterministic optimization, minimizing a divergence measure (typically Kullback-Leibler (KL) divergence) between the intractable target posterior and a family of tractable distributions, regarded as the variational family (see~\cite{Blei-VI-review-JASA} for a comprehensive review on various aspects of VI).
-Recasting inference as an optimization problem, allows VI to scale to modern large-data applications spanning graphical models~\citep{Jordan1999-graphical-VI,Wainwright-Jordan-Graphical-VI}, hidden Markov models~\citep{MacKay-technical-report}, latent variable models~\citep{Blei-LDA-JMLR}, and neural networks~\citep{Graves-NN-VI}.
+Typically, VI leverages deterministic optimization, minimizing a divergence measure (such as Kullback-Leibler (KL) divergence) between the intractable target posterior and a family of tractable distributions~\citep{katsevich2024approximation}, regarded as the variational family.
+Recasting Bayesian inference as an optimization problem allows VI to scale to modern large-data applications spanning graphical models~\citep{Jordan1999-graphical-VI,Wainwright-Jordan-Graphical-VI}, hidden Markov models~\citep{MacKay-technical-report}, latent variable models~\citep{Blei-LDA-JMLR}, and neural networks~\citep{Graves-NN-VI}.
+For a comprehensive review on various aspects of VI, see~\cite{Blei-VI-review-JASA}.